jordan-carlson99/Mycology-Cultivation-Protocols/protocols/general/PF TEK/PF-TEK.md

 ### Optional Materials

-If choosing to make a SGFC
+If choosing to make a SGFC - Shotgun Fruiting Chamber

 - Drill
 - 1/4" Drill Bit or Soldering Iron